joygowda/legalnamechanges/README.md

 I was scammed out of working information technology since 1999, 1st college major change, and other people were scammed too! https://nnedv.org/content/about-financial-abuse/

-If you want to create products or services that sell to women, then hiring women (of all races and religions) is a must: https://www.generation.org/news/women-in-tech-the-importance-of-gender-diversity-in-the-tech-industry/
+If you want to create technology products or technology services that sell to women, then hiring women (of all races and religions) is a must: https://www.generation.org/news/women-in-tech-the-importance-of-gender-diversity-in-the-tech-industry/

 Realisticly, I prefer chastity or brahmacharya spiritual path.